Goddhi/Continuous-Integration-with-JENKINS-and-NFS/server.md

 cat /mnt/apps/README.md
 ```

-you can also check and verify the webservers to see if the files are located in the public position mounted /var/www
+you can also check and verify the webservers to see if the files are located in the mounted directory (/var/www)

 #### Now we have just implemented  Continous Integration solution using Jenkins CI